It seems like cloud is all anyone can talk about these days. But virtualization is an important step toward developing

 Step 1: Recognize what private cloud computing is

 The IT industry has done itself a disservice by referring to this whole concept as “cloud.”
 Too many people see vaporware in what is really a powerful new mindset for managing IT workloads.
-At
+At its core, private cloud computing represents the collection of assets that you already own -- the aggregation of which creates a pool of resources.
+Out of that pool, you -- and your end users -- can create VMs in any configuration that your supply of resources will support.

 Self service is the most important functionality of that resource pool.
 You can set up a cloud of resources, dole out a portion to specific individuals, teams or projects, and allow them to use the resources in whatever way they see fit.
 More and more self-service tools are becoming available, some from virtualization platform vendors and others from third parties or customized from public cloud vendors.